Totally overwhelmed? Start here!

-Make sure you
+Make sure you the news article!

 So you've written something freaking awesome.
 You've edited a million times (and if you haven't, turn around and go do that.
 Right now).
 You think you maybe want to take the leap and try publishing something.
 But you have no idea where to start.

 Well, this is a good place to be.

 This the journal where I'll be keeping a running list of all the publishing resources I find, both on and off dA.
 Most of it will probably be related to literary journals, since that's the stage where I'm at in my literary career, but I'll add things about book publishing as I find them.

 If you ever find a great resource, or if you'd like to request something specific, please leave me a note in the comments.

 Also this journal is probably going to be super-messy and slightly badly-categorized for the first few weeks, so if anything looks out of place and/or you can think of a better way for me to organize this, please do yell at me.

 SadisticIceCream's An Idiot's Guide to Lit Mag Publishing and An Idiot's Guide to Book Publishing My very own guides on the submission process, meant to be companion pieces to this journal.

 Research, Track and Conquer: How to Research Short Fiction Markets, Track Submissions, and Ultimately Get Published